AZULFIDINE Tablets contain sulfasalazine, 500 mg, for oral administration.

-Therapeutic Classification: Anti-inflammatory agent and/or immunomodulatory agent.
+Therapeutic Classification: Anti-inflammatory agent.

 Chemical Designation: 5-([p-(2-pyridylsulfamoyl) phenyl]azo) salicylic acid.

 Molecular Formula: C18H14N4O5S